armstrys/nostrfastr/README.md

 ### What is this?

-- This package attempts to be a well documented and tested instance of a very basic client framework in nostr that can help others understand nostr quickly or get started sending messages in minutes.
+- This package attempts to be a well documented and tested instance of a very basic client framework and other tools that use the nostr protocol.
+The goal is to help others understand nostr quickly and get started sending messages from python in minutes.
 - Contained is a collection of tools built on top of this basic [`Client`](https://armstrys.github.io/nostrfastr/client.html#client) class showing some potential uses of nostr any how quickly we can